preetihegde/Semantic-Data/Movie Genre Prediction/README.md

 ### Movie genre prediction
-  - is a task in natural language processing and machine learning where algorithms are trained to classify a given movie into one or more predefined genres based on its textual information.
+  -It is a task in natural language processing and machine learning where algorithms are trained to classify a given movie into one or more predefined genres based on its textual information.

 ### DataSet
 `train_data.zip`  contains the training file used for this task